NREL/OpenStudio-ERI/README.md

 ## ERI Outputs

 Upon completion of the ERI calculation, multiple outputs are currently available:
-* Results.csv and Worksheet.csv files (that mirror the [HERS Method Test form](http://www.resnet.us/programs/2014_HERS-Method_Results-Form.xlsx))
+* ERI_Results.csv and ERI_Worksheet.csv files (that mirror the [HERS Method Test form](http://www.resnet.us/programs/2014_HERS-Method_Results-Form.xlsx))
 * Reference & Rated Home HPXML files (transformations of the input HPXML file via the 301 ruleset)
-* (Pending) Summary annual energy consumption by fuel type and/or end use
+* Summary annual energy consumption by fuel type and/or end use
 * (Pending) Optional timeseries outputs (e.g., hourly data by fuel type and/or end use)
 * EnergyPlus input/output files